Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Traffic and Pedestrian Safety in Dubai

 Because of the heat and distances, Dubai is not really a walkable city.
-There is a high traffic accident rate in Dubai, mainly due to lack of driving knowledge, excessive speed, and heavily congested roads.
+There is a high traffic accident rate in Dubai, mainly due to a lack of driving knowledge, excessive speed, and heavily congested roads.
 This poses a significant risk to both motorists and pedestrians.
 It is pretty common for drivers to ignore pedestrian crossings.
 If you are going to drive yourself, be aware that this has led to crackdowns with increased enforcement of traffic regulations.

 Public Transport in Dubai